Best Cookware for Small Kitchens

 1. Stackable Pots and Pans

-If you stack your cookware for storage, it is a good idea to use pan dividers to keep your pots and pans in good condition.
-These separate nested pots and pans protect the inside surface against scratches and scrapes.
-You just need to place pan dividers in between your cookware pieces to separate them during storage or transport.
+If you nest the pans together, use pan dividers to keep your pots and pans in good condition.
+Pot and pan dividers keep pans separated in storage, protecting them from breakage, scratching, and sliding.
+Place pan dividers in between your pans to separate them during storage or transport.

 2. The Neat Nest Space-Saving System and Interlocking Handles

 The Neat Nest System is a storage method that protects nonstick pan surfaces from scratching.
 Pots with different diameters are nested together by utilizing interlocking handles, which securely lock nested pans together to minimize surface contact.
 This way, cookware pieces “float” rather than touch the inside of the next.
 The lack of movement results in fewer opportunities to damage and scratch cookware surfaces.
-(Farberware Neat Nest Space-Saving 10 Piece Aluminum Nonstick Cookware Set, Farberware 22245 Neat Nest Dishwasher Safe Nonstick Cookware Pots and Pans Set, 13 Piece).
+Some related products are Farberware Neat Nest Space-Saving 10 Piece Aluminum Nonstick Cookware Set, Farberware 22245 Neat Nest Dishwasher Safe Nonstick Cookware Pots and Pans Set, 13 Piece.

 3. Pans with Removable Handles

 By removing a pan’s handle, you can save a lot of space in your cupboards.
-You can nest pots and pans together while storing handles in a drawer until you need them.
+You can nest pots and pans together while storing handles in a drawer until needed.
 The removable handle also makes cleaning pans in a small sink easier.

-A pan with a detachable handle is convenient for placing in the oven to finish a meal.
-The handle usually cannot withstand high temperatures; after removing it, the pan can be exposed to higher oven temperatures.
+A pan with a detachable handle is convenient for finishing a meal in the oven.
+The handle usually cannot withstand high temperatures; after removing the handle, a pan can be exposed to higher oven temperatures.

 4. Pan Handles with Holes

 Pots with looped handles and with a handle that has a hole can be hung for storage, thus saving a lot of cabinet space.
 Handles with holes allow for storing pots and pans on a wall- or ceiling-mounted pot rack.
-Hanging pots and pans can save cabinet space while keeping your favorite cookware items easily accessible.
+In addition to saving cabinet space, the hanging storage option keeps your favorite cookware items easily accessible.

 Cookware lids are bulky and difficult to store as they slide off each other when stacked.
 Storing lids on top of the pans takes up a lot of space and can trap moisture inside the pots.